logaretm/vee-validate/docs/guide/components/validation-observer.md

 ## Methods

-Those are the only methods meant for public usage, other methods that may exist on the ValidationProvider are strictly internal.
+Those are the only methods meant for public usage, other methods that may exist on the ValidationObserver are strictly internal.

 |Method       | Args    | Return Value                  | Description                                                     |
 |-------------|:-------:|:-----------------------------:|-----------------------------------------------------------------|